Skip Navigation

 Who will be teaching you

-You will be taught by a group of dedicated and enthusiastic tutors who are experts in their field.
-They teach English Language at undergraduate and postgraduate level and also publish books, contribute to academic journals and speak at international conferences.
+You’ll be taught by a group of dedicated and enthusiastic tutors who are experts in their field.
+They teach English Language and linguistics at undergraduate and postgraduate level and also publish books, edit and contribute to academic journals and present their research at international conferences.
 They are committed to providing students with an excellent learning experience and update modules regularly to ensure that they are current and relevant.
-You will be carefully guided, no matter what area of English you decide to study.
+You’ll be carefully guided by your lecturers throughout your studies.

 Entry criteria